LOGIN

 The Power of Humans!

-Humans are more than just a vulnerability; they’re heroes-in-training that just haven’t found their superpowers.
+They are heroes-in-training that just haven’t found their superpowers.

 95% of all successful cyber attacks are caused by human error.